 Mechatronics Bachelor's Degree

-Michigan Tech faculty work closely with industry leaders to make sure your Mechatronics courses are teaching the most current knowledge and best practices.
-In classes and labs, you and your classmates will discover, investigate, build, and test, while you learn about engineering and engineering technology, system-level thinking, mechanical systems, electronics, computers, programming, cybersecurity, human-machine interaction, and more.
+Mechatronics students take courses in electrical engineering technology, math, and computing.
+Faculty work closely with industry leaders to make sure the courses incorporate what industries need, including the most current knowledge and best practices.
+You'll discover, investigate, build, and test while you learn about engineering and engineering technology, system-level thinking, mechanical systems, electronics, computers, programming, cybersecurity, human-machine interaction, and more.
+Nearly all courses have a lab component taught by faculty—and most lab sections have 24 students or fewer.
+You'll work hands-on throughout your learning experience, from your first semester to your last class at Tech.

 Careers in Mechatronics

-Mechatronics specialists work in a wide range of industries, including the following:
+Careers are available in a wide range of industries, including these:

 • Aerospace